dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

     - A Dapr maintainer reviews the test plan, giving feedback or approving it and merges the PR
 - Requestor submits a PR for the automated certification tests, including scripts to provision resources when applicable
 - After the test environment setup is completed and credentials provisioned, Dapr maintainers review the PR and, if approved, merges the PR
-- Requestor submits a PR in `docs` repository, updating the component's certification level
+- Requestor submits a PR in the `docs` repository, updating the component's certification level